 How to Get Telstra TV

 The original Telstra TV (based on the Roku 2) is no longer sold (though you may find them on the second-hand market and they still work perfectly well).
-The Telstra TV 2, a better device in all ways, can be bought outright from Telstra for $192.
-The better value option, though, is to sign up with Telstra’s excellent-value Unlimited Home Broadband + Streaming bundle, which at $99 per month gives you completely unlimited, fast broadband, a free Telstra TV 2 box, and two years of free access to Foxtel Now.
-You also get two free Bigpond Movies new-release rentals!
-You need Telstra Home Broadband to use the Telstra TV anyway, so why not get a great deal while you’re at it?
+The Telstra TV 2, a better device in all ways, is also long gone from retail stores – replaced by the advanced Telstra TV 3, selling for $219.
+The better value option, though, is to sign up with Telstra’s excellent-value Unlimited Home Broadband + Streaming bundle, which at $99 per month gives you completely unlimited, fast broadband, a free Telstra TV 3 box, and a year of free access to Foxtel Now.

 Telstra TV is an interesting prospect.
 It’s got a lot of competition in the market these days, especially at its full retail price point, but it delivers on simplicity and ease of use via the acclaimed Roku interface.
 Its choice of apps is far more limited than, say, an Apple TV – but everything you’re likely to need for watching TV entertainment is here.

 When included as a free bonus with a Telstra broadband bundle, though, it really is hard to beat for entertainment value – because unlike many other streaming boxes, the Telstra TV does Foxtel Now, and does it brilliantly.
 Getting two years of Foxtel Now included with your bundle is just the icing on the cake.